Kickstart (Amiga): Usage

-In general, to run a specific Workbench version a Kickstart with a matching or greater version number is required.
+In general, to run a specific Workbench version, it is generally required to run a Kickstart with a corresponding or greater version number.

 It is not generally possible to boot directly into the Workbench windowing environment from Kickstart alone.
-Though much of the functionality required for Workbench is contained in Kickstart some disk-based components are needed to launch it.
+Though much of the functionality required for Workbench is contained in Kickstart, as some disk-based components are needed to launch it.

 From release 2.0 onwards it is possible to enter a boot menu by holding down both mouse buttons at power on or reset.
 This allows the user to choose a boot device, set parameters for backwards compatibility and examine Autoconfig hardware.

 With third-party software, it is possible to use an alternate Kickstart to the version stored in the embedded ROM chip.
 Such software allows a Kickstart version to be loaded from file into RAM – for example Kickstart 1.3 may be loaded in order to run old software incompatible with Kickstart 2.0 or later.
 Several third-party vendors produced hardware Kickstart switchers (dual-boot systems) in the form of socket doublers in order to allow two ROM chips to plug into a single motherboard socket with some mechanism to switch between them.
 These became popular with users who had problems with later Kickstart versions causing incompatibility with earlier software titles.

 An MMU-enabled Amiga is able to "shadow" Kickstart from the embedded ROM chip (or from file) into RAM and pass control to it at start-up.
 This is often preferable as RAM access times are significantly faster than ROM, particularly on expanded systems.
 At subsequent resets the copy of Kickstart is re-used, reducing boot time and allowing faster access and execution of Kickstart functionality.
 Similar shadowing functions were also developed for some devices without MMU hardware.

+Compatibility issues with later versions of Kickstart

+Most of the Amiga games library were written to run on Amiga 500's with Kickstart 1.2 or 1.3.
+Some games are incompatible with later versions of Kickstart, meaning they do not work properly or at all.
+Commodore claimed 50 and 60% of games were compatible while magazines of the time claimed 40 and 85% of such.
+To remedy this, a utility was released and included in the coverdisk of the March 1993 issue of CU Amiga called Relokick, which emulates a Relokick 1.3 based Amiga.
+The article in the magazine states that "the utility does take up a bit of memory, so beware that some WB1.3 1Mb only software may still cause problems.".